Have you ever thought about the history of the LLC - how, or why, the first Delaware Limited Liability Company was established.

 Back in the 1800’s, businesses were classified as either a sole proprietorship or a partnership.
 In both cases, business owners were responsible for all the debts and actions of the business.
 Before Limited Liability Companies, business owners had unlimited liability.

-The history of the LLC starts in 1977, when the state of Wyoming first passed legislation allowing a new type of company called a Limited Liability Company.
+While other countries were creating their own forms of private limited companies as far back as the late 1800s, the history of the LLC in the United States starts in 1977, when the state of Wyoming first passed legislation allowing a new type of company called a Limited Liability Company.
+The bill was orginially brought forward by representatives who were seeking to form an entity that had limited liability and partnership taxation.
 Few business owners took advantage of the LLC at first, and the State of Delaware didn't offer LLCs until 1991.
 Though few noticed right away, this was a landmark day in business ownership and LLC history.
+By 1996, all 50 states allowed businesses to form and operate LLCs.
 Today, over two-thirds of all new companies formed are LLCs.

 Before the establishment of the LLC, businesses could only acquire a combination of limited liability and pass-through tax treatment through a Subchapter S Corporation.
 Unfortunately, this label imposed severe limitations on the number of shareholders and did not allow anyone but individual taxpayers in the United States to become business owners.
 General corporations were eligible for the liability protection but not pass-through tax treatment, and partnerships were permitted pass-through tax treatment but not limited liability.